gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 A small knot of people gathered while the two Hett put Vaszlav's stall together and set out his wares, each explaining to the next who Jaromir was.
 Bored, Erileine counted the cobblestones beneath her feet.
-Two, four, six… eighteen, twenty---Slip Street was twenty cobblestones wide.
+Two, four, six… eighteen, twenty—Slip Street was twenty cobblestones wide.
 She frowned.
 How many there were on the whole street?
 Her papaere or the bookster would have thought it would be fun to figure it out with her.
-Not the townspeople around her, though---they would just roll their eyes and trade amused looks with each other.
+Not the townspeople around her, though—they would just roll their eyes and trade amused looks with each other.

 Or worse.
 Her stomach sank as she saw Fraederiq and Niquolas coming